skip to main content

 Data effective as of post date.
 Offers and availability may vary by location and are subject to change.

-With StraightUp Internet, you’ll be paying slightly more compared to Cox’s standard plans during your first year, but you’ll also avoid Cox’s second-year price hike (around $15 to $28).
+With StraightUp Internet, you’ll be paying the same price as Cox’s base standard plan, but you’ll also avoid Cox’s third-year price hike (around $20) if you intend on sticking around for a while.
 Cox’s bundled equipment is also a nice add-on to help lower the sticker shock—you’ll have to pay extra for equipment on Verizon and Xfinity.

 Visit our Cox internet review to learn more about StraightUp Internet and Cox’s standard internet plans.